nklabs/libnklabs/doc/nkchecked.md

 Once a file has been opened, nk_checked_read can be used to read a range of data from the file into a memory buffer.
-This function is intended to be useable as the block read function of by nkinfile_t.
+This function is intended to be useable as the block read function of nkinfile_t.

 nk_checked_read returns the number of bytes read.
 If the asked for range goes past the end of the file, the returned value will be less than the